tmarfil/exclude-iappslx-from-f5bigip-ucs-backup/readme.md

 ./exclude-iappslx.sh
 ```

-...or to run in the background and use minimum resources:
+...or to run in the background and use minimal resources:

 ```
 nice -n 20 ./exclude-iappslx.sh &